After returning home from my time abroad in Germany, I remember sighing at the rain trickling down my window.

 Format: Online and an app (iOS and Android)

 Free Trial?
 Yes!

-FluentU has a fantastic, flexible and fun German immersion program to help you sharpen your skills.
-You learn German through real-world videos—authentic and practical sources such as movie trailers, news and music videos.
-These are full of enriching cultural information to help you contextualize what you’re learning.
+FluentU has a fantastic, flexible and fun German immersion program to help you sharpen your skills, full of enriching cultural information to help you contextualize what you’re learning.

 $575 for the entire software course or $150 for each level